 Each customer is unique.
 They interact with your brand in different ways, all while having their own personal needs and desires.
 When a customer feels that you have taken the time to understand their unique requirements, they will trust and value your brand more.

 Data and personalization go hand in hand.
 By using member information to learn how customers engage with your loyalty program, you can understand their feelings towards your brand and react accordingly.
+Being data-driven is the key to true e-commerce success.

 One golden opportunity to personalize your communications this is through targeted emails.
 Use your Gorgias dashboard to identify past interactions and purchases, as well as a customer’s loyalty points balance.
 You can then use that member data to create bespoke rewards that you can send right to your customer’s inbox.